ogunye/ogunye/README.md

-#About Me
+# About Me
-Hi there 👋
+### Hi there 👋, I'm Kunmi Ogunye glad to have you view my profile.
+I’m a results-driven, analytical thinker with over 11 years of experience in Toll Infrastructure Development.
+Now becoming a software engineer, I specialize in backend and database development using DevOps solutions in Azure cloud services.
+I have over 4+ years of coding experience.
+Experienced in Agile mythologies, and various design principles/architectural patterns.
+Able to design software documentation and work within a team or standalone in a project.

+### SKills
+* .NET Core
+* C#
+* ASP.NET Core, EntityFrameworkCore
+* Dapper
+* SQL/T-SQL
+* Python
+* CI/CD pipeline: Azure DevOps Server, GitLab
+* Git/GitHub

+**Contact**
+ > Want to say hello? you can reach me on: ogunye_kunmi@yahoo.com
 <!--
 **ogunye/ogunye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...